griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### BWA 0.7.17
-Describes dependencies for BWA 0.7.17, used in this course for DNA alignment.
+Describes dependencies and installation for BWA 0.7.17, used in this course for DNA alignment.
 ```bash
 # start sudo shell
 sudo bash